Patopam/WebProject/README.md

 ## Key Features

-- Log daily emotions in a journal, with optional guided templates.
+- Record daily emotions in a journal, with optional guided templates.
-- Track daily expenses.
+- Monitor daily spending.
-- Set maximum spending goals per date.
+- Set maximum spending goals by date.
-- Receive AI-generated activity recommendations based on emotional input.
+- Receive AI-generated activity recommendations based on your daily emotions.
-- View emotion-to-spending ratio and trend patterns.
+- View the relationship between emotions and spending.
 - Access emotional and financial statistics over time.

 ---